Article Image

 Cool!
 We now have day-by-day CSV data of the European grid's ENF signature.
 Every month, I also run a script to compile all of the CSV into a single Parquet file to share with the world (but mostly the people at Bellingcat).

-tl;dr: open-source is AWESOME and breaking things is fun.
+tl;dr: open-source is great and breaking things is fun.

 Liked this article?